gyalmo/Personal-Finance-Tracker/README.md

 # Personal-Finance-Tracker </br>
-Develop a web application that allows users to manage their finances by tracking income and expenses, setting budgets, and visualizing financial data through charts. </br>
+Developing a web application that allows users to manage their finances by tracking income and expenses, setting budgets, and visualizing financial data through charts. </br>
 ## **Core Features:** </br>
 ### **User Registration and Authentication:**</br>
 Create a simple login system using local storage to save user sessions.</br>